jiko/stopabadcure/_posts/2013-09-03-the-august-ambush.md

 Several legislators privately grumbled about the rush job, but the Civic Council turned the wrench tightly, and on Aug.
 26, the Legislature voted 7-2 to place <strong>Jackson County Question No. 1</strong> on the November ballot.

-At the legislative meeting, one of the legislators who voted “no,” Bob Spence, said simply, “I don’t think the county should be in this business.”
+At the legislative meeting, one of the legislators who voted “no,” **Bob Spence**, said simply, “I don’t think the county should be in this business.”

 The business, that is, of medical research.